 Nonetheless, light rail looks inexpensive compared to new elevated trains and hugely cheaper than subways.
 Measured in terms of capacity, a full-build LRV system is even more economical than buses.
 The former would cost six times more to build in the Loop than a bus-only system, but it would increase Loop transit capacity eight times more than the rubber-wheeled variety.

-The Loop's current bus-based circulator system results in maximum congestion, maximum pollution—the maximum Manhattan effect.
+The Loop's current bus-based circulator system results in maximum congestion and maximum pollution, leading to maximum Manhattan.
 But Loop bus service should get a little better over the next few years even without a circulator.
 New routes will serve parts of the Loop not now served, and the routes will be more efficient.
 When the southwest el begins rolling in 1993, that will reduce congestion by pulling many buses off the street.